Itchy red pimples on the scalp are very common. These pimples on the scalp are called scalp acne or folliculitis (inflammation around skin follicles).

 You may also experience traditional acne around the hairline and back of the neck if you are prone to facial acne.
 In severe cases, the scalp pimples and blemishes can be large and deep, resembling cystic acne.
 These conditions can cause pores to clog and spots to develop and, luckily, respond to the same treatments.

 Four main factors contribute to acne: increased sebum (oil produced by your skin,) buildup of dead skin cells, bacteria known as Propionibacterium acnes (P. acnes), and inflammation.
-When the skin follicle becomes clogged and sebum gets trapped underneath, bacteria thrive on the excess oil, and inflammation occurs around the affected area.
+When the skin follicle becomes clogged, sebum gets trapped underneath, bacteria thrive on the excess oil, and inflammation occurs around the affected area.

-8 common causes of scalp pimples (folliculitis)
+Eight common causes of scalp pimples (folliculitis)

 - Oil-based hair products